 Estimated cost: The permit to even be on the mountain costs $10,000.
-But with guides, food, mountaineering gear and all the things in between, expect to stump up anywhere from $35,000-$100,000.
+But with guides, food, mountaineering gear and all the things in between, expect to the Everest Trip Cost to be anywhere from $35,000-$100,000.
 And don’t forget there are the six weeks you’ll need to acclimatize to the altitude.

 Hire a private island

 Keeping your feet on the ground is a much safer idea – and an awful lot more relaxing.
 So instead of dicing with death, swap snow for sand and hire your own private island.
 This is what the elite do on a regular basis, to get away from prying paparazzi, to indulge in something they shouldn’t be doing with someone they shouldn’t be doing it with, or just to get away from the human race.
 Or maybe it’s just because they’ve got ridiculous amounts of money and they can.
 Either way, if you’ve got extremely deep pockets and money to burn, this could be the choice for you.
 We’re just going to buy our own instead.